-To accurately describe the basis upon which each NEO is compensated would require a significant level of detail and, as the Corporation is the only publicly-traded spirits company in Canada, disclosing any of these objectives would seriously prejudice the Corporation's interests by providing competitors with information regarding the Corporation's business performance targets and other sensitive information.
+To accurately describe the basis upon which each NEO is compensated would require a significant level of detail and, as the Corporation is the only publicly-traded spirits company in Canada, disclosing any of these individual strategic objectives would seriously prejudice the Corporation's interests by providing competitors with information regarding the Corporation's business performance targets and other sensitive information.

-For the July 1, 2010 to June 30, 2011 fiscal year, the Corporation's goals relating to operating profit and cash generation were overachieved.
-The CEO achieved 100% of the individual strategic portion of his bonus; the CFO achieved 96%; the Vice-President, Sales, achieved 97.1%; the Vice-President, Human Resources, achieved 99%; and the Vice-President, Marketing, achieved 97.8%.
-These achievements resulted in a payout of 68.6% of base salary for the CEO; 32.1% for the CFO; 37.1% for the Vice-President, Marketing.
+For the July 1, 2011 to June 30, 2012 fiscal year, the Corporation's goals relating to operating profit and cash generation were overachieved.
+The CEO achieved 100% of the individual strategic portion of his bonus; the CFO achieved 96%; the Vice-President, Sales achieved 98%; the Vice-President, Human Resources achieved 98%; and the Vice-President, Marketing achieved 99%.
+These achievements resulted in a payout of 71.77% of base salary for the CEO; 33.23% for the CFO; 38.48% for the Vice-President, Sales; 38.48% for the Vice-President, Human Resources; and 33.68% for the Vice-President, Marketing.

-The foregoing payments represent the following percentages of total compensation for each NEO: 17.75% for the CEO; 12.94% for the CFO; 16.46% for the Vice-President, Sales; 15.12% for the Vice-President, Human Resources; and 14.56% for the Vice-President, Marketing.
+The foregoing payments represent the following percentages of total compensation for each NEO: 17.08% for the CEO; 12.47% for the CFO; 15.97% for the Vice-President, Sales; 15.14% for the Vice-President, Human Resources; and 11.91% for the Vice-President, Marketing.